-Go swimming, boating or fishing.
+Go swimming, boating, or fishing.
 The Schroon Lake Region features pristine waterways and several fresh water lakes including 9-mile long Schroon Lake and 5-mile long Paradox Lake.
 Each offers sandy beaches and lifeguards all summer.
-Consider renting a boat, kayak or canoe or bring your own.
+Consider renting a boat, kayak, canoe, or bring your own.

 Visit a classic Adirondack town.

 Stop in the Village of Schroon Lake and explore the old fashioned Main Street.
 Have lunch at a favorite local haunt, visit an authentic general store, and shop with local merchants to bring a piece of the Adirondacks home with you.

 As winter descends on the Adirondacks, the Schroon Lake region readies for another season of outdoor activities among the serene and snowy landscape.
 Whatever type of adventure you seek, whether it entails hot chocolate and window shopping, a roaring fire and a favorite book, or an outdoor excursion, there is plenty to see and do in the charming Adirondack towns of the Schroon Lake region.